Kairos-T/blog/source/_posts/THM-Ignite.md

 This is a writeup for the room [Ignite](https://tryhackme.com/room/ignite) on TryHackMe.
 Ignite is a beginner level room that focuses on Linux exploitation.

+> Ignite | A new start-up has a few issues with their web server.

 This was a more unique room, with an actual CVE exploit that was used.
 It included quite a bit of things that I just learnt, with a little bit of tweaks here and there.

 # Enumeration